dsoares/roundcube-rcguard/README.md

 - the v2 widget theme: `light` or `dark`;
 - the v2 widget size: `normal` or `compact`.

-For more information about the widget please check the [documentation about reCAPTCHA](recaptcha-doc).
+For more information about the widget please check the [documentation about reCAPTCHA][recaptcha-doc].

 The plugin configuration file has several other options you may configure, please take at look.